 The Peer Leaders Program allows students to serve as role models for incoming first-year students.
 Working as mentors, Peer Leaders positively impact new students' experiences and ease their transition into college life.
 Peer Leaders welcome new students, assist and guide them during orientation weeks, and help them discover the range of activities and organizations that can improve their lives at AUS.
-Peer Leaders work closely with the Director of the Student Leadership Program and are expected to attend all functions and activities during orientation.
+Peer Leaders work closely with the SLP Staff and are expected to attend all functions and activities during orientation.